arangodb/velocypack/Jason.md

 endian unsigned int.

 The index table resides before this number of items information and its format depends on the type byte.
-For type 0x04 there is no index table but it is guaranteed that all items have the same length (which can either be determined by looking at the first subitem or by dividing the byte length of the subitem area by the number of subitems.
-For type 0x05 the offsets in the index table are 2-byte sequences (little endian unsigned int), for type 0x06, the entries are 4-byte sequences, and for type 0x07 the entries are 8-byte sequences.
+For type 0x01 there is no index table but it is guaranteed that all items have the same length (which can either be determined by looking at the first subitem or by dividing the byte length of the subitem area by the number of subitems.
+For type 0x02 the offsets in the index table are single unsigned bytes, for type 0x03 they are 2-byte sequences (little endian unsigned int), for type 0x04, the entries are 4-byte sequences, and for type 0x05 the entries are 8-byte sequences.
 All offsets are measured from base A. Recall that for N=0, the byte length is 0x02 and there is no space used for N.